johnmartinsson/few-shot-learning-bioacoustics/README.md

     CUDA_VISIBLE_DEVICES=1 python main.py pcen_biodiversity predict
     CUDA_VISIBLE_DEVICES=2 python main.py decibel predict

 this will loop over each of the five models for each time-frequency transform, and compute the embeddings for the support for each validation file and then infer the class probabilities for the unannotated parts of each validation file which are stored in the directory "predictions".
-These can then be evaluated separately or as an ensemble (see the evaluate and produce plots section).
+These can then be evaluated separately or as an ensemble (see section 2.3).